After A Major Hack, U.S. Looks To Fix A Cyber 'Blind Spot'

 Privacy protections

-The U.S. Constitution's 4th Amendment bars the government from domestic surveillance unless a crime is suspected.
+The U.S. Constitution's Fourth Amendment bars the government from domestic surveillance unless a crime is suspected.

 But in the digital age, these U.S. privacy protections have an unintended consequence.
 They help hide foreign intelligence agencies that can disguise their tracks and make it appear as if they are operating from inside the U.S.